bookpanda/2110471-COMP-NETWORK/lab/commands.md

 # display IOS version
 show version

-# show vlans and their ports
-show vlan

 show ip interface
 # show all interfaces with IP (if vlan has IP, it will show up here)
 show ip interface brief